nicholasbenaya/Jammming/README.md

 1. Build a web app using React
 2. Control the progress using the Git version control and host the repository on GitHub
-3. Intergrate the app with Spotify or another API
+3. Integrate the app with Spotify or another API
 4. Deploy the App

 ## Technologies Used